 In munching on them, a great deal of honor.

 There may be those to say that my reading was less affected by the rise of neo-fascism and of the pro-slavery faction in the United States than it was by the heart-rending news from Aleppo.
 Fair enough.
-Pick your poison, one might say.
-And we might be prepared, too, to realize that, in fact, what has changed is less our circumstances than our focus: what we are now able to see.
+Pick your poison.
+And have our circumstances changes less than our focus, what we are now able to see?
 It may well be that there are some vital aspects of human existence and interdependence that we are coming to see more clearly, but this at the cost of losing sight of any number of other, more diverting phenomena.

 Alles Ständische und Stehende verdampft, alles Heilige wird entweiht, und die Menschen sind endlich gezwungen, ihre Lebensstellung, ihre gegenseitigen Beziehungen mit nüchternen Augen anzusehen.
 (Manifest der Kommunistischen Partei—The Communist Manifesto: All that is solid melts into air, all that is holy is profaned, and man is at last compelled to face with sober senses, his real conditions of life, and his relations with his kind.)

 The proverb homo homini lupus has been traced back through Freud and Hobbes to Plautus (c.
 200 BC).
-In Regarding the Pain of Others, that specific idea is implicit; Sontag states rather that, contrary to modern expectations and “modern ethical feeling, . . .
+In Regarding the Pain of Others, the specific idea, of our wolfishness, is implicit; Sontag states rather that, contrary to modern expectations and “modern ethical feeling, . . .
 War has been the norm and peace the exception.”
 (She is speaking of military conflict; were we to focus instead on class warfare, we could find moments of greater and lesser murderousness, but there is no peace.)

-Freud, writing around 1930, as the first tidal wave of fascism began to appear on the horizon, was more explicit:
+Freud, writing around 1930, as the first tidal wave of fascism began to appear, was more explicit:

 [M]en are not gentle creatures, who want to be loved, who at the most can defend themselves if they are attacked; they are, on the contrary, creatures among whose instinctual endowments is to be reckoned a powerful share of aggressiveness.
 As a result, their neighbor is for them not only a potential helper or sexual object, but also someone who tempts them to satisfy their aggressiveness on him, to exploit his capacity for work without compensation, to use him sexually without his consent, to seize his possessions, to humiliate him, to cause him pain, to torture and to kill him.
 Homo homini lupus. . . .
 In circumstances that are favorable to it, when the mental counter-forces which ordinarily inhibit it are out of action, it also manifests itself spontaneously and reveals man as a savage beast to whom consideration towards his own kind is something alien.

-To this contention or decision, one might respond, Yeah, right, you’re the enlightened, gentle ones—until it’s a question of who is going to get the promotion, the sale, the helpful review, the larger share of the divorce settlement, the better preschool for her or his child.
-But it seems to me such a response misses the greater aggressiveness in which we are, however ignorantly, involved.
-Sontag touches on this when she suggests that we might “set aside the sympathy we extend to others beset by war and murderous politics for a reflection on how our privileges are located on the same map as their suffering, and may—in ways we might prefer not to imagine—be linked to their suffering as the wealth of some may imply the destitution of others.”
+To this contention or decision, one could respond, Yeah, right, you’re the enlightened, gentle ones—until it’s a question of who is going to get the promotion, the sale, the helpful review, the larger share of the divorce settlement, the better preschool for her or his child, another country’s oil or manual labor at bargain basement prices.
+But such a response misses the greater aggressiveness in which we are, however ignorantly, involved.
+Sontag touches on this when she suggests that we “set aside the sympathy we extend to others beset by war and murderous politics for a reflection on how our privileges are located on the same map as their suffering, and may—in ways we might prefer not to imagine—be linked to their suffering as the wealth of some may imply the destitution of others.”